-Volunteering for Cancer Research: An Act of Love Penn Medicine News News Motivated by generations past, present, and future, two patients participating in the first-of-its-kind clinical trial testing an experimental approach to stop cancer in its tracks at the earliest stages of development at the Basser Center for BRCA.
+Volunteering for Cancer Research: An Act of Love Penn Medicine News News Motivated by generations past, present, and future, two patients participating in the first-of-its-kind clinical trial are testing an experimental approach to stop cancer in its tracks at the earliest stages of development at the Basser Center.

 Wearing Jeans for Gene Research Wall Street Journal News | November 2015 Over 1,000 people came together to Unzip Their Genes at the Basser Jean Bash.
 The celebration helped raise over $8 million to support the Basser Center - the first center in the world solely dedicated to defeating BRCA-related cancers.